GemiDroid/Popular-Persons-Movies/README.md

 # To get started:-
  - navigate to "https://developers.themoviedb.org/3", then create your own API KEY.

-# Technologies and Architectured used:-
+# Technologies and Architecture used:-
  - Kotlin.
  - Koin.
  - RxJava, RxAndroid.